 Once again, I appreciate your continued willingness to help [Presbyterian Healthcare Services] to fulfill its purpose of improving the health of individuals, families and communities in New Mexico.

-— Diane Fisher, Senior Vice President and General Counsel of Presbyterian Healthcare Services
+— Diane Fisher, Former Senior Vice President and General Counsel of Presbyterian Healthcare Services

 The Center on Law and Poverty has been a voice for the community, bringing the community’s input to UNMH, while also providing us with legal analysis, as we work to improve our policies and programs to better serve the poor.
 Despite having filed suits against the hospital, the Center has been instrumental in working with us to seek solutions that work for everyone.
 I look forward to working with you in the years ahead…

 — Dr. Paul Roth, Executive V.P. of the University of New Mexico Health Sciences Center

 The Center on Law and Poverty is unlike any other organization in our state.
 Both an advocacy organization and a law firm, they bring a unique combination of skills and expertise to fix structural problems in the programs and policies that serve the poor.
 They bring energy, expertise and reliable information to their work with administration officials and legislators.
 They bring strong legal skills to the negotiating table and the court room.
 They come to solve problems without blame or rancor, coming instead with plain facts, practical solutions and a willingness to roll up their sleeves and help everyone make the best solutions work.
 And they are very, very good at this.